88-degrees/Book-of-Changes/appendix02s2.md

 5. 'The good fortune arising from the regulations enacted sweetly and acceptably' is due to (the line)

-p.
+###### p.
 343

 occupying the place (of authority) and being in the centre.

 6. 'The regulations are severe and difficult.
-Even with firm correctness there will be evil:'--the course (indicated by the hexagram) is come to an end.
+Even with firm correctness there will be evil:' -- the course (indicated by the hexagram) is come to an end.

-LXI.
+<a name="fr_"></a>[LXI](#fn_250).
 (The trigram representing the waters of) a marsh and that for wind above it form Kung Fû.
 The superior man, in accordance with this, deliberates about cases of litigation and delays (the infliction of) death.

 1. 'The first NINE, (undivided), shows its subject resting (in himself).
-There will be good fortune:'--no change has yet come over his purpose.
+There will be good fortune:' -- no change has yet come over his purpose.

-2. 'Her young ones respond to her:'--from the (common) wish of the inmost heart.
+2. 'Her young ones respond to her:' -- from the (common) wish of the inmost heart.

-3. 'Now he beats his drum, and now he leaves off:'--the position (of the line) is the appropriate one for it.
+3. 'Now he beats his drum, and now he leaves off:' -- the position (of the line) is the appropriate one for it.

-p.
+###### p.
 344

-4. 'A horse the fellow of which disappears:'--he breaks from his (former) companions, and mounts upwards.
+4. 'A horse the fellow of which disappears:' -- he breaks from his (former) companions, and mounts upwards.

-5. 'He is perfectly sincere, and links others to him in closest union:'--the place (of the line) is the correct and appropriate one.
+5. 'He is perfectly sincere, and links others to him in closest union:' -- the place (of the line) is the correct and appropriate one.

-6. 'Chanticleer (tries to) mount to heaven:'--but how can (such an effort) continue long?
+6. 'Chanticleer (tries to) mount to heaven:' -- but how can (such an effort) continue long?

-LXII.
+<a name="fr_"></a>[LXII](#fn_251).
 (The trigram representing) a hill and that for thunder above it form Hsiâo Kwo.
 The superior man, in accordance with this, in his conduct exceeds in humility, in mourning exceeds in sorrow, and in his expenditure exceeds in economy.

-1. 'There is a bird flying (and ascending) till the result is evil:'--nothing can be done to avoid this issue.
+1. 'There is a bird flying (and ascending) till the result is evil:' -- nothing can be done to avoid this issue.

-2. 'He does not attempt to reach his ruler:'--
+2. 'He does not attempt to reach his ruler:' --

-p.
+###### p.
 345

 a minister should not overpass the distance (between his ruler and himself).

 3. 'Some in consequence find opportunity to assail and injure him.
-There will be evil:'--how great will it be!
+There will be evil:' -- how great will it be!

-4. 'He meets the exigency (of his situation), without exceeding (the proper course):'--(he does so), the position being inappropriate (for a strong line).
+4. 'He meets the exigency (of his situation), without exceeding (the proper course):' -- (he does so), the position being inappropriate (for a strong line).

-'If he go forward, there will be peril, and he must be cautious:'--the result would be that his course would not be long pursued.
+'If he go forward, there will be peril, and he must be cautious:' -- the result would be that his course would not be long pursued.

-5. 'There are dense clouds, but no rain:'--(the line) is in too high a place.
+5. 'There are dense clouds, but no rain:' -- (the line) is in too high a place.

-6. 'He does not meet the exigency (of his situation), and exceeds (his proper course):'--(the position indicates) the habit of domineering.
+6. 'He does not meet the exigency (of his situation), and exceeds (his proper course):' -- (the position indicates) the habit of domineering.

-LXIII.
+<a name="fr_"></a>[LXIII](#fn_252).
 (The trigram representing) fire and that for water above it form Kî Žî.
 The superior

-p.
+###### p.
 346

 man, in accordance with this, thinks of evil (that may come), and beforehand guards against it.

-1. 'He drags back his wheel:'--as we may rightly judge, there will be no mistake.
+1. 'He drags back his wheel:' -- as we may rightly judge, there will be no mistake.

-2. 'In seven days she will find it:'--for the course pursued is that indicated by the central position (of the line).
+2. 'In seven days she will find it:' -- for the course pursued is that indicated by the central position (of the line).

-3. 'He was three years in subduing it:'--enough to make him weary.
+3. 'He was three years in subduing it:' -- enough to make him weary.

-4. 'He is on his guard all the day:'--he is in doubt about something.
+4. 'He is on his guard all the day:' -- he is in doubt about something.

-5. 'The slaughtering of an ox by the neighbour in the east is not equal to (the small sacrifice of) the neighbour in the west:'--because the time (in the latter case is more important and fit).
+5. 'The slaughtering of an ox by the neighbour in the east is not equal to (the small sacrifice of) the neighbour in the west:' -- because the time (in the latter case is more important and fit).

-'His sincerity receives the blessing:'--good fortune comes on a great scale.
+'His sincerity receives the blessing:' -- good fortune comes on a great scale.

-6. 'His head is immersed; the position is perilous:'--how could such a state continue long?
+6. 'His head is immersed; the position is perilous:' -- how could such a state continue long?

-LXIV.
+<a name="fr_"></a>[LXIV](#fn_253).
 (The trigram representing) water and that for fire above it form Wei Žî.
 The superior man, in accordance with this, carefully discriminates among (the qualities of) things, and the (different) positions they (naturally) occupy.

-1. 'His tail gets immersed:'--this is the very height of ignorance.
+1. 'His tail gets immersed:' -- this is the very height of ignorance.

-p.
+###### p.
 347

-2. 'The second NINE, (undivided), shows good fortune arising from being firm and correct:'--it is in the central place, and the action of its subject thereby becomes correct.
+2. 'The second NINE, (undivided), shows good fortune arising from being firm and correct:' -- it is in the central place, and the action of its subject thereby becomes correct.

 3. '(The state of things is) not yet remedied.
-Advancing will lead to evil:'--the place (of the line) is not that appropriate for it.
+Advancing will lead to evil:' -- the place (of the line) is not that appropriate for it.

-4. (By firm correctness there is good fortune, and cause for repentance disappears:'--the aim (of the subject of the line) is carried into effect.
+4. (By firm correctness there is good fortune, and cause for repentance disappears:' -- the aim (of the subject of the line) is carried into effect.

 5. '(We see) the brightness of a superior man:--'the diffusion of that brightness tends to good fortune.

-6. 'He drinks and gets his head immersed:'--he does not know how to submit to the (proper) regulations.
+6. 'He drinks and gets his head immersed:' -- he does not know how to submit to the (proper) regulations.

-Footnotes
+### Footnotes

 306:XXXI In various ways the waters of a marsh, placed high above the adjacent land, will descend to water and fertilise them.
 This symbolism agrees sufficiently well with the idea of influence passing between a superior and inferior party in relation with each other.
 There is nothing in the representation, however, to suggest particularly the relation between husband and wife; and the more I think of it, the more doubtful it becomes to me that [king Wén](https://en.wikipedia.org/wiki/King_Wen_of_Zhou) intended by the trigrams of this figure to give the idea of man and wife.
 The application of the symbolism is sufficiently appropriate.
 The commentators see in it especially the lesson of humility -- emptiness of self, or poverty of spirit--in order that the influences to which we are subjected may have free course.